designdegenerate/codaisseur-material/README.md

 While many students have this content spread across many repos, I felt it nicer and cleaner to squash everything into one, because Github has no concept of grouped projects.

 Due to this, it’s also very ugly code.
-For the sake of the bootcamp, learning and *“done is better than perfect”* (in that order) was prioritized over clean code.
+For the sake of the bootcamp, learning was prioritized over clean code.
+All of it can be refactored to be a lot better

 For more information on each project or section, read its enclosed ``README.md`` file.